 I used a blend of beef and pork in this Paleo lasagna recipe.
 I found this blend worked the best, but you can replace the blend with the same amount of meat of your choosing.

+I used eggs to replace the cheese.
 This Paleo lasagna recipe was so good I pretty much forgot that there was no cheese in it!
 To make it look a bit prettier, I cracked a few eggs on top of the lasagna.
 You can instead just use egg whites to give it more of a cheese look or else use something like soaked cashews blended (I was too lazy for that).

 And here are some more photos of this amazing Paleo lasagna recipe – it was sooooo delicious!!